 Core aeration is one of the most important maintenance procedures.
 Aeration reduces soil compaction and thatch while increasing water and air penetration- all of which contribute to a healthy root system- leading to a healthy lawn.

-For optimum quality, lawns require five pounds per thousand square foot of nitrogen each growing season.
+For optimum quality, lawns require at least five pounds per thousand square foot of nitrogen each growing season.
 To prevent and control crabgrass and other weeds, pre-emergent herbicide applications should be applied before weed seed germination.
 Since germination occurs over an extended period of time, we apply preventative pre-emergent herbicide treatments twice.
 Broadleaf weeds are difficult to control preventively as their seeds are continually being introduced by wind, water, etc. Therefore, multiple herbicide applications are required to achieve broadleaf control.
-When we consider all factors, five treatments are necessary to deliver all of the products at the right time for your lawn to thrive!
+When we consider all factors, six treatments are necessary to deliver all of the products at the right time for your lawn to thrive!

 QUESTIONS CONCERNING LAWN SPRAY: